kentuckyCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Fax: (502) 564–9836

 The Kentucky DOC charges 10 cents per page.
 Electronic records placed on a compact disc cost $1 plus postage, while electronic records placed on a USB drive cost approximately $2.50, plus postage.
-Requesters will receive a payment request letter from the DOC before the release of inmate records.
+Requesters typically receive a payment request letter from the DOC before the release of inmate records.

 Inmate records may also be obtained by visiting the state prisons.
-Federal inmates may be found at the federal prisons at Ashland Federal Correctional Institution, Big Sandy U.S. Penitentiary, Lexington Federal Medical Center, Manchester Federal Correctional Institution, and the McCreary U.S. Penitentiary.
+Federal inmates may be found at the federal prisons at Ashland Federal Correctional InstitutionBig Sandy U.S. PenitentiaryLexington Federal Medical CenterManchester Federal Correctional Institution, and the McCreary U.S. Penitentiary.
 To obtain an inmate record for persons held in the county or police jails, contact the sheriff’s office or the police department in the county or city where the inmate is held.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state, or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can filter specific or multiple records.
+To use third-party or government websites, interested parties may need to provide:

 • The name of the person involved in the record, unless said person is a juvenile